bishtanuj/dataStructure/Heap Data Structure/README.md

 * Every node is always smaller than its child node(s) and the key of the root node is the smallest among all other nodes.
 This property is also called **min heap property**.

 ## Heap Operations
-Some of the operations on heap are described below:
+Common operations on heap are described below:
+- **Insert**:
+    - Adds a new element to the heap while maintaining the heap property.

 ### Heapify
 Heapify is the process of creating a heap data structure from a binary tree.
 It is used to create a min-heap or a max-heap.